Summer 2022 Updates & FAQs

 - In the last few years, we have had to switch to buses twice after plane cancellations and delays.
 When busing, we can control departure and arrival times.

 - If we send campers by bus, we can have the bus and luggage arrive at the same time and place.
 Parents won’t have to drive all the way to the airport and back and then go get luggage.

 - The bus will be less expensive for parents than flying.

 - Several times we have booked Southwest at a convenient departure time only to have them cancel that flight and rebook us at a very inconvenient departure time.

-- Although the bus takes about seven to eight hours to make the journey, if we time it right, campers and luggage should arrive together between three and four in the afternoon.
+- Although the bus takes about seven to eight hours to make the journey, campers and luggage will arrive together at approximately 5:30 pm..